wenjiaba/wenjiaba.github.io/_pages/about.md

 About Me
 ======

-I am a postdoctoral scientist at [Amazon Science](https://www.amazon.science).
+I am an assistant professor in [Marketing and Behavioural Science](https://www.sauder.ubc.ca/thought-leadership/divisions/marketing-and-behavioural-science) at the [Sauder School of Business](https://www.sauder.ubc.ca), [University of British Columbia](https://www.ubc.ca).
+Prior to this, I was a postdoctoral scientist at [Amazon Science](https://www.amazon.science).
 I completed my Ph.D. from Stanford Graduate School of Business, co-advised by [Prof. Haim Mendelson](https://www.gsb.stanford.edu/faculty-research/faculty/haim-mendelson) and [Prof. Michael Harrison](https://www.gsb.stanford.edu/faculty-research/faculty/j-michael-harrison).

 My research focuses on understanding sequential interactions using both the data-driven algorithmic approach and the modeling approach.
 In my research, I apply machine learning, revenue management, and probability theory to applications such as online advertising, games, and emerging platforms like virtual assistants.